 The Art of Ethiopian Cuisine: Part 2 – Chicken & Fish

 The Art of Ethiopian Cuisine: Part 3 – Potatoes & Lentils

 The Art of Ethiopian Cuisine: Part 4 – Cheese, Greens, & Injera

 Ingredients (2 Potato Stew):

 - 1 sweet potato

 Step 1: Dice the potatoes into tiny pieces.
 The smaller the pieces, the faster they will cook.
 Just try to make the pieces uniform in size.

-Step 1: Combine all ingredients in a small slow cooker.
-Or sauce pot.
+Step 1: Combine all ingredients in a small slow cooker, or sauce pot on the stove.

-These were really tasty, I liked the slight tomato-ey flavor and the garlic.
+These were really tasty, I liked the slight tomato and garlic flavor.